-- 2. The study programme section: This part is intended for students enrolled in the concerning programme.
+- B. The study programme section: This part is intended for students enrolled in the concerning programme.
 The study programme section in any case consists of three sections: - A description of the curriculum for the programme and the support facilities offered to the student, including information on the structure, organisation and implementation of the teaching, student facilities and student counselling offered in the programme; - The Teaching and Examination Regulations for the programme; - If applicable: the procedures of the study programme that are put in place to supplement the procedures of legal protection at institution level.

-This information is published on the Internet.
+This information is published on the website of the study programme or faculty.